-Proposed amendment of section 116 of the Act is to make certain payments to farmers, under a new Rural Adjustment Scheme (RAS) agreement between the States, the Northern Territory and the Commonwealth, non-divisible property.
+Proposed amendment of section 116 of the Act is to make certain payments to farmers non-divisible property.
+The payments concerned are payments under a new Rural Adjustment Scheme (RAS) agreement between the States, the Northern

+Territory and the Commonwealth.
 The proposed insertion of a new paragraph 116(2)(ma) and necessary consequential amendments to sub-paragraphs 116(3)(iii) and 116(4)(iii) extend that status to payments under the new RAS.

-Proposed amendment to $\underline{\text{sub-section 119A(5)}}$ corrects a drafting error.
+Proposed amendment to $\underline{\text{sub-section } 119A(5)}$ corrects a drafting error.